nikhilsbhat/helm-drift/README.md

   drift [command] [flags]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command run         Identifies drifts from a selected chart/release
+  all         Identifies drifts from all release from the cluster completion  Generate the autocompletion script for the specified shell help        Help about any command run         Identifies drifts from a selected chart/release